armaan-nagra/Fetch360/README.md

 `host_permissions` is limited to `*://content.echo360.org.uk/*` for least-privilege.

-## Security and CSP

-Manifest V3 service worker runs in an isolated context.
-Extension pages allow `'wasm-unsafe-eval'` to enable `ffmpeg.wasm`.
-No remote code is executed.

 ## Developer notes

 - Media tracking per tab: stored in-memory with a mirrored `chrome.storage.local` entry keyed as `media:<tabId>`.